NYC protest over Minneapolis man’s death in police custody

 Police officers in masks stood opposite the demonstration, which took place despite state coronavirus regulations prohibiting the assembly of more than 10 people and requirements of 6 feet between people.

-The protestors, some wearing masks and some not, gathered at Union Square holding signs saying “Police brutality and murder must stop,” “Stop killing our black and brown brothers and sisters” and “Rest in power, George Floyd.”
+The protesters, some wearing masks and some not, gathered at Union Square holding signs saying “Police brutality and murder must stop,” “Stop killing our black and brown brothers and sisters” and “Rest in power, George Floyd.”

 The New York Police Department said five people had been taken into custody.

-Floyd was killed Monday in Minneapolis during an arrest in which an officer was recorded kneeling on his neck for almost eight minutes, during which he pleaded he couldn’t breathe before he stopped moving.
+Floyd, 46, was killed Monday in Minneapolis during an arrest in which an officer was recorded kneeling on his neck for almost eight minutes, during which he pleaded he couldn’t breathe before he stopped moving and a crowd of onlookers grew increasingly agitated.

+Protests have taken place nightly in Minneapolis since Floyd’s death, and unrest has escalated to destruction in one neighborhood, with burned out buildings and smashed windows.

+Demonstrations have also taken place in cities around the country.
+A Los Angeles freeway was blocked by hundreds of demonstrators, and in Memphis, a group collected outside a police precinct, leading the police to block a main thoroughfare.

 Sign up for Daily Newsletters